 Give each student (or pair of students) the following materials:

 Ask students to trace the pencil line on the filter paper strip with the marker.
-It's OK if they don't trace the line exactly.
+It's okay if they don't trace the line exactly.
 Next, show students how to tape the filter paper to the pencil.
 Then ask students to pour water into their cup.
 (You might mark all the cups about 1/4 inch from the bottom before handing them out and ask students to fill the cup to the line.
 Another option is to pour the water into the plastic cups before handing them out.)
 Finally, show students how to hang the strip in the cup.
 As you move around the room, ask students to describe what they are observing.
-Encourage them to continue sharing with each other before you move on to the next table.
+Encourage them to continue sharing their noticings with one another.

 Ask students, "Which two colors mix to make green?
 (Point to the colors on the poster as students share them.)
 Which colors do we get when we unmix green?
 (Again, point to the colors on the poster.)
 What do you notice?"